Wen IPO?

 • (35% of the offer) $339m in new shares issued (money going to the company and used for fees and growth).

-When you see a predominance of sell-down versus new capital being raised, it pays to dissect valuation/pricing, post-IPO skin in the game held by the controllers (versus their sell-downs), remuneration arrangements and associated elements.
+When you see a predominance of sell-down versus new capital being raised, it pays to dissect valuation/pricing, post-IPO skin in the game held by the controllers (versus their sell-downs), remuneration arrangements, and associated elements.

-In this case, the after-market judged the pricing to be rich, at 16.1x pre-tax ‘adjusted’ earnings and a PE of over 20x.
+In this case, the after-market judged the pricing to be rich at 16.1x pre-tax ‘adjusted’ earnings and a PE of over 20x.
 That said, the bulge bracket investment banks involved filled the entire $982 at the November 2021 IPO.
 The financial press was replete with headlines about the minting of a new Australian billionaire.
 I remember reading more about that accolade than the business itself.
+Hmmm?

-But as far as price action goes, the stock never traded at or above its IPO price and in July 2022 it went into a pronounced downtrend, which by November 2023 had turned into a freefall.
+But as far as price action goes, the stock never traded at or above its IPO price and in July 2022 went into a pronounced downtrend, which by November 2023 had turned into freefall.

 By the end of May 2024, APM announced a scheme of arrangement (following an abandoned takeover attempt by CVC Australia) where Madison Dearborn is proposing to buy out the remaining shares it does not own at $1.45 per share.
 This represents a 74.7% premium to the share price before CVC Australia's failed bid of $0.83 per share.